Hollopeter-Lab/single-molecule-TIRF-CNN/Perform_predictions/README.md

 of classes will be made and saved.
-Multiple files will be saved: "..._predictions.csv" contains the predicted step for each trace and associated probabilities for each class, "..._predicted_steps_gt0.csv" only contains predicted steps and associated spot location data for traces scored as greater than 0, "..._final_model_summary.csv" contains class-wise summations of all traces for each sample, "..._final_model_summaries.xlsx" contains class-wise summations of traces for each sample filtered by probability thresholds.
+Multiple files will be saved: "..._predictions.csv" contains the predicted step for each trace and associated probabilities for each class, "..._predicted_steps_gt0.csv" only contains predicted steps and associated spot location data for traces where the predicted class > 0, "..._final_model_summary.csv" contains class-wise summations of all traces for each sample, "..._final_model_summaries.xlsx" contains class-wise summations of traces for each sample filtered by probability thresholds.
 To simplify downstream analysis, the file "..._predicted_steps_gt0.csv" will be used.